 JFrog CLI for Skills

-This page is the complete CLI reference for the jf skills command namespace in JFrog CLI v2.98.0 or later.
+This page is the complete CLI reference for jf agent skills in JFrog CLI v2.98.0 or later.
 It covers every command, flag, and environment variable.

 When to Use

-Use jf skills when you manage AI agent skills in JFrog Artifactory Skills repositories.
-You can publish skill bundles, install them for supported agents, search the registry, update local installs, list repository or installed skills, and delete versions from a repository.
+Use jf agent skills when you manage AI agent skills in JFrog Artifactory Skills repositories.
+You can publish skill bundles, install them for supported harnesses, search the registry, update local installs, list repository or installed skills, and delete versions from a repository.

 Prerequisites